Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You don’t necessarily have to get a black card to enjoy black-card features.

-For example, the PenFed Pathfinder Rewards American Express® Card offers a $100 annual air travel credit and a $100 credit for your Global Entry or TSA PreCheck application.
+For example, the PenFed Pathfinder® Rewards Visa Signature® Card offers a $100 annual air travel credit and a $100 credit for your Global Entry or TSA PreCheck application.
 It offers better rewards than many black credit cards.
-And it has no annual fee.
+And it has no annual fee for PenFed Honors Advantage members.

 If you’re not quite ready for the most exclusive black cards — such as the Centurion® Card from American Express — The Platinum Card® from American Express is an excellent choice.
 It has a hefty $550 annual fee, but it has expansive features that include:

 - Welcome offer.
-60,000 Membership Rewards points after you spend $5,000 on purchases within 3 months of your account opening.
+75,000 Membership Rewards points after you spend $5,000 on purchases within 6 months of your account opening.
+You’ll also earn 10x points at US gas stations and supermarkets, up to $15,000 within your first 6 months of account opening.

 - Travel credits.
 Up to $200 in annual Uber credits, up to $200 in annual airline fee credits and a $100 credit every four years for your Global Entry or TSA PreCheck application.